TheRacetrack/racetrack/docs/quickstart.md

   verify with `docker compose version`
 - curl

-For instance, on Debian-based systems, it can be installed it with:
+For instance, on Debian-based systems, it can be installed with:
 ```sh
 sudo apt update && sudo apt install curl python3 python3-pip python3-venv
 # Install user-managed docker